 mozcrash— Print stack traces from minidumps left behind by crashed processes

 mozdebug— Configure and launch compatible debuggers.

-- Serving up content to be consumed by the browser
+- Handling content for the browser

 - Logging and reporting